During this time of social distancing due to the international pandemic (COVID-19), we are as committed as ever to our mission.

 Cu Plan for success

-CU Plan for Success is a mandatory program designed to help first-year students who have been placed on academic probation (fallen below a 2.0 GPA).
-Success Coaches from The Center for First Year Experience will guide students as they take charge of their academic success to improve their GPA.
+CU Plan for Success is a mandatory program designed to help students who have been placed on academic probation (fallen below a 2.0 GPA).
+Success Coaches will guide students as they take charge of their academic success to improve their GPA.
 Students will complete a module on D2L that will help them to understand:

 - What is academic probation and what does it mean for me?